RicardoAzuul/RicardoAzuul.github.io/README.md

 On smaller breakpoints the flow of text will be the same, but with less white space on left and right.
 Images, embedded Youtube videos and the embedded Google Maps map will disappear on smartphone screens, to save space.

+---

 #### Surface
-What will the finished product look like?
-What colors, typography and design elements will we use?

-1. For the color palette I wanted something that makes one think of an old bar or cafe, but with a little bit of magic injected.
+For the color palette I wanted something that makes one think of an old bar or cafe, but with a little bit of magic injected.
 I found concept art of a bar in the Dungeons & Dragons world of Eberron, which had both: lots of dark browns, but also magical colours.
 I used [this image](https://www.artstation.com/artwork/nQXmye).

 I used EyeDropper to create these palettes: